VisTrails/VisTrails/doc/usersguide/creating.rst

 and connections can also be copied and pasted using the ``Edit`` menu, or with 'Ctrl-C' and 'Ctrl-V', respectively.

+.. topic:: Try it now!

+   Let's replace the ``vtkQuadric`` module in our example with a ``vtkCylinder`` module instead.
+To do this, first type "vtkCylinder" into the search box of the ``Module`` container.
+As the letters are typed, the list filters the available modules to match the query.
+Select this module and drag the text onto an empty space in the canvas.
+(See Figure :ref:`fig-add_and_delete_modulea`.
+Then, select the ``vtkQuadric`` module in the canvas and press the 'Delete' key.
+This removes the module along with any connections it has (see Figure :ref:`fig-add_and_delete_moduleb`).

 .. _fig-add_and_delete_modulea:

 .. figure:: /figures/creating/add_cylinder.png